About CRG

-The Council for Responsible Genetics fosters public debate about the social, ethical and environmental implications of genetic technologies.
+The Council for Responsible Genetics represents the public interest and fosters public debate about the social, ethical and environmental implications of genetic technologies.

 Founded in 1983, CRG is a non-profit, non-governmental organization based in Cambridge, Massachusetts.

-CRG works through the media and concerned citizens to distribute accurate information and represent the public interest on emerging issues in biotechnology.
+CRG works through the media and concerned citizens to distribute accurate information on emerging issues in biotechnology.
 CRG also publishes a bimonthly magazine, GeneWatch, the only publication of its kind in the nation.

 CENTRAL PRINCIPLES